-From China, a popular choice amongst English teachers, to Cambodia, an often overlooked location for teaching English in Asia.
+From China, a popular choice amongst English teachers, to Cambodia, an often-overlooked location for teaching English in Asia.

-Each of these countries in Asia has their own flavor and slightly varying costs of living, but all are sound options to get immersed in rich history, tasty food, and interesting cultures with friendly environments.
+Each of these countries in Asia has its own flavor and slightly varying costs of living, but all are sound options to get immersed in rich history, tasty food, and interesting cultures with friendly environments.

 Of course, each of these countries comes with benefits and disadvantages, but we considered them among the best options.